vincerubinetti/intro-to-svgs/tutorial-source/_sections/10-groups-transforms.md

 {% include code-image.html src="7-groups-transforms/transform.svg" %}

-The attribute takes a series of functions that are **applied right to left**.
+The attribute takes a series of functions that are **applied right to left**, separated by space.
 Multiple functions of the same type can be specified, and in any order.
 Arguments can be separated by space or comma.